Skydiving School Instructor (SSI)

 - observe 2 FJC within the last year

-- taught 2 modules of the FJC under direct supervision of a Senior Instructor or IB or certified SSI
+- taught 2 modules of the FJC under direct supervision of a senior SSI

 - completed the course preparation review